AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="cosmetic-rules-priority"></a>
 ### Cosmetic rules priority

-The way basic element hiding and CSS rules are applied is platform-specific so we'd better explain the difference.
+The way **element hiding** and **CSS rules** are applied is platform-specific.

-On AdGuard for Windows, Mac, and Android, we use a stylesheet injected into the page.
+**In AdGuard for Windows, Mac, and Android**, we use a stylesheet injected into the page.
 The priority of cosmetic rules is the same as any other websites' CSS stylesheet.
-But there is a limitation: basic cosmetic rules cannot override inline styles.
-When we encounter such cases, we usually use extended selectors or HTML filtering.
+But there is a limitation: [element hiding](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#elemhide-rules) and [CSS](https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters#cosmetic-css-rules) rules cannot override inline styles.
+In such cases, it's recommended to use extended selectors or HTML filtering.

-In AdGuard browser extensions the so called "user stylesheets" are used.
+**In AdGuard browser extensions**, the so called "user stylesheets" are used.
 They have higher priority than even the inline styles.

-As for extended CSS selectors, they use Javascript to work and basically add an inline style themselves, therefore they can override any style.
+**Extended CSS selectors** use Javascript to work and basically add an inline style themselves, therefore they can override any style.

 <a id="html-filtering-rules"></a>
 ## HTML filtering rules